afroginthewell/engelbart1/README.md

 ## References & Resources

-Please refer to the `submodule` of your repository or access the repository directly [here](https://github.com/comp3053/COMP3053-Materials).
+Please refer to [iSpace](https://ispace.uic.edu.hk) for more information.

 ## Copyrights